Accountancy Apprenticeships in Essex

 Why consider an apprenticeship programme?

-• These days, an apprenticeship can be the quickest way to qualify as an accountant in comparison to university after which you’d still need to study and sit exams to be fully qualified.
-For example, if you start an apprenticeship programme at 18 and make good progress, you could be qualified by the age of 23.
+• Apprenticeships can be the quickest way to qualify as an accountant in comparison to university after which you’d still need to study and sit exams to be fully qualified.

-• There is no debt as your studies are funded by the government.
+• There is no debt/cost as studies are funded by the government.

-When can I start an apprenticeship and what qualifications do you need?
+At what age can you start an apprenticeship and what qualifications are required?

-You need to be at least 16 but there is no upper age limit.
-Apprentices need to have gained a grade 4 or equivalent in Maths and English but if you don’t have these, you may be able to follow a functional skills programme to achieve an equivalent level in these subjects.
+Apprentices need to be at least 16 but there is no upper age limit.
+Apprentices need to have gained a grade 4 or equivalent in Maths and English but if they don’t have these, they may be able to follow a functional skills programme to achieve an equivalent level in these subjects.

-To train in accountancy you will study one of these qualifications:
+To train in accountancy apprentices will study one of these qualifications:

 AAT Approved Training Provider Logo